hhkaos/awesome-arcgis/arcgis/content/data-storage/file-formats/kml/README.md

 ```
 Probably not all the resources are in this list, please use the [ArcGIS Search](https://esri-es.github.io/arcgis-search/) tool looking for: ["FILE_FORMAT"](https://esri-es.github.io/arcgis-search/?search="FILE_FORMAT"&utm_campaign=awesome-list&utm_source=awesome-list&utm_medium=page).
 ```

+### Related resources

+*Other pages in the awesome list that could be helpful for the target audience of this page (or third party awesome lists), third party MOOCs, related pages inside the awesome related to this topic, etc.*

+### Localized resources

+*In case a distributor has made additional documentation, docs, https://geonet.esri.com/groups/geodev-spain, etc* (add a ```#### Language``` section)